Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Model and Methods

 To obtain the steady-state properties we employ exact diagonalization of each of these three equations.
 They are coupled since, via Eqn.(\ref{psi}), the expectation values of the photon amplitude $\psi_a$ and the exciton number $\langle x^{\dagger}_{\beta}\hat x_{\beta}\rangle$ must be obtained self-consistently.
 The numerical scheme is detailed in the Appendix~\ref{appendixA}.

-The long-range interaction between the excitons stems from their indirect nature that leads to a dipole-dipole interaction that scales with separation $r$ as $1/r^3.$ Due to the large moir\'e periodicity, the on-site interaction $U_{X}$ is largely dominant with respect to $V_{nn}.$ While the on-site interaction can be made of the order of some tens meV, the interaction between first neighbours is estimated $V_{nn}\sim 0.1-1 \text{meV}$, thus, for typical experiments one expects $V_{nn}/U_X\approx 10^{-1}-10^{-2},$ which enables the study of the imprints of the non-local over a wide range of parameters.
-In view of these estimates, in this work we consider the non-local terms to remain small with respect to the on-site interaction $V_{\text{d}}/U_X\ll 1$ and $V_{\text{od}}/U_X\ll 1.$ We consider two cases, first, we consider hard-core excitons which are prevented from double occupation.
+The long-range interaction between the excitons stems from their indirect nature that leads to a dipole-dipole interaction that scales with separation $r$ as $1/r^3.$ Due to the large moir\'e periodicity, the on-site interaction $U_{X}$ is largely dominant with respect to $V_{nn}.$ While the on-site interaction can be made of the order of some tens meV~\cite{Zhang2021}, the interaction between first neighbours is estimated $V_{nn}\sim 0.1-1 \text{meV}$~\cite{Julku2022}, thus, for typical experiments one expects $V_{nn}/U_X\approx 10^{-1}-10^{-2},$ which enables the study of the imprints of the non-local interactions over a wide range of parameters.
+We expect our approximation to be valid when the non-local interaction remains smaller compared to the on-site interaction $V_{\text{d}}/U_X\ll 1$ and $V_{\text{od}}/U_X\ll 1.$ We consider two cases, first, we consider hard-core excitons which are prevented from double occupation.
 Then, we study the interplay between multi-photon resonances and non-local interactions.